-The COVID-19 pandemic contributed to more than 20 million deaths worldwide and reversed decades of hard-won gains in global health.
+By the end of 2023, COVID-19 had caused more than seven million deaths worldwide and reversed decades of hard-won gains in global health.
 It also exposed huge inequalities: as high-income countries raced to buy lifesaving vaccines, treatments and medical supplies, those with fewer resources were left behind.

 When the next pandemic hits, the world must be better prepared to respond – and to ensure everyone has equal access to lifesaving products.
 Because it is not a question of if there will be another pandemic, but when.